JaneliaSciComp/SongExplorer/README.md

 of hidden units in a sequence of optional dense layers after the convolutions.
 Leave it blank to not add any dense layers.

-* `kernels` is a 2-vector of the size of the convolutional kernels.
-The first value is the size of the square 2D convolutions that are successively used for each layer until the tensor height in the frequency axis is smaller than the kernel.
-Then full-height 1D convolutions are repeatedly applied whose width is the second value in `kernels`.
-No further convolutional layers are added if the first number in `# layers` is reached, or the width becomes less than the second number in `kernels`.
-Only the second value matters when `representation` is "waveform".
+* `kernels` specifies the size of the convolutional kernels in the form "T1xF,T2".
+When `representation` is "waveform", the values before the comma are ignored and 1D convolutions of width T2 are repeatedly applied until the remaining unpadded tensor length is less that T2 or `# conv layers` has been reached.
+For `spectrogram` and `mel-cepstrum`, the string before the comma is the size of the 2D convolutions in time (T1) and frequency (F) that are repeatedly used for each layer until the remaining unpadded tensor size is smaller than this kernel in one or both dimensions.
+Then full-height (i.e. pan-frequency) 1D convolutions are repeatedly applied whose width in time is T2.
+No further convolutional layers are added if `# conv layers` is reached, or the width in time becomes less than the second number in `kernels`.

 * `# features` is the number of feature maps to use at each of the corresponding stages in `kernels`.
 See [LeCun *et al* (1989; Neural